leonarci/rsschool-cv/cv.md

 ### Skills

 -   HTML
 -   CSS
-- JavaScript (basics)
+-   JavaScript
 -   Git
+-   TypeScript (basics)
+-   NodeJs (basics)

 ---

 ### Code Example:

-**Highest and Lowest KATA (*7kyu*) from CODEWARS.** In this little assignment you are given a string of space separated numbers, and have to return the highest and lowest number.
+**Highest and Lowest KATA (_7kyu_) from CODEWARS.** In this little assignment you are given a string of space separated numbers, and have to return the highest and lowest number.

 ```
     function highAndLow(numbers) {